AGNISH13/Melanoma-detection-through-Semantic-Segmentation-using-U-Net/README.md

 https://www.fc.up.pt/addi/ph2%20database.html

 ## Classes of Division
-In this project, we have used the dermoscopic image samples of melanocytic lesions, which have been classified into three categories, namely:
+In this project, we have used the dermoscopic image samples of melanocytic lesions which have been classified into three categories, namely:
 - `Common Nevus`
 - `Atypical Nevus`
 - `Melanoma`